Working From Home Is None of the Government’s Business

 As Opposition Leader in the lead up to the 2025 Australian Federal Election, Peter Dutton and his Shadow Cabinet flirted with the idea of ending all WFH arrangements for public servants.
 They fumbled it, failed to articulate the policy detail, and left the door wide open for a fear campaign that arguably shifted the momentum of the entire election campaign against them.

-Victoria’s Labor Government under Premier Jacinta Allan cynically seized upon a political opportunity, promising to legislate work-from-home as an enforceable right.
-The new laws, poorly drafted, sailed through the Parliament this month and come into effect from 1 September.
+Victoria’s Labor Government under Premier Jacinta Allan cynically seized upon a political opportunity, promising to legislate WFH as an enforceable right.
+The new laws, poorly drafted, sailed through the Parliament this month and come into effect on 1 September 2026.

 British MP and leader of Reform UK, Nigel Farage, has joined the chorus abroad, declaring war on working from home as if he, too, should have a say in where strangers open their laptops.